-Douglas Partners Pty Ltd (DP) has prepared this report for this project at corner of Wilton Drive and Mount Vincent Road, East Maitland with reference to DP's proposal NCL150848 dated 10 December 2015 and acceptance received from Mr Paul Unicomb on behalf of MBK Holdings Pty Ltd dated 14 December 2015.
-The work was carried out under DP's Conditions of Engagement.
-This report is provided for the exclusive use of MBK Holdings Pty Ltd for this project only and for the purposes as described in the report.
+Douglas Partners Pty Ltd (DP) has prepared this report for this project at Lot 42, DP 846326 Corner Wilton Drive and Mount Vincent Road, East Maitland.
+The work was carried out under DP's Conditions of engagement.
+This report is provided for the exclusive use of Mr D Wilton for this project only and for the purposes as described in the report.
 It should not be used by or relied upon for other projects or purposes on the same or other site or by a third party.
 Any party so relying upon this report beyond its exclusive use and purpose as stated above, and without the express written consent of DP, does so entirely at its own risk and without recourse to DP for any loss or damage.
 In preparing this report DP has necessarily relied upon information provided by the client and / or their agents.